-Data protection - The submission of a proposal under this call involves the collection, use and processing of personal data.
-This data will be processed in accordance with the applicable legal framework.
+• Data protection - The submission of a proposal under this call involves the collection, use and processing of personal data.
+This data will be processed in accordance with Regulation 2018/1725.
 It will be processed solely for the purpose of evaluating your proposal, subsequent management of your grant and, if needed, programme monitoring, evaluation and communication.
 Details are explained in the Funding & Tenders Portal Privacy Statement.